-6. If W-AGF requested deferred IP address allocation in step 1a and this was accepted by the network, the W-AGF sends on the user Plane of the PDU Session any DHCP or RS message received beforehand from the FN-RG.
+6. If W-AGF requested deferred IP address allocation in step 1 and this was accepted by the network, the W-AGF sends on the user Plane of the PDU Session any DHCP or RS message received beforehand from the FN-RG.
 If the UE IP address was delivered in NAS in step 2b, the W-AGF provides this IP address to the FN-RG using access network specific means.
 This allows the IP address allocation to complete with the RG.

-NOTE: If the DHCP request is sent by FN-RG during the authentication procedure; the W-AGF may cache this and complete the address allocation via 5GC after the PDU session setup.
+NOTE: the W-AGF can cache a DHCP request received from the FN-RG before this procedure and then send it to the 5GC at step 6 in order to complete the PDU session establishment by an IP address allocation.